KEMONOYA/zettelkasten/ZETTELKASTEN/Vertex attribute.md

 - `GLboolean normalized`: specifies whether the data should be normalized, i.e. clamped to \[-1,1] for signed values, or \[0,1] for unsigned values.
 - `GLsizei stride`: specifies the distance between the *start* of one instance of this vertex attribute and the *start* of the next instance.
 So if we have 2 vertices defined in the *VBO*, this specifies how much to move a pointer from the start of the position attribute of one vertex to get to the position attribute of the next.
 - `GLvoid* pointer`: specifies an offset (*in bytes) from the start of the *VBO* array to get to the first instance of this attribute in the first vertex defined.
 Note that whatever number you set this to, you need to cast it into a `void*` first for the function to accept it.
 So if I wanted 4 bytes, I'd do `(void*) 4`.

+Now that we know what it does, let's apply it to our case, and link the `vec3 aPos` attribute to the data we have

 ___
 # References